Protein-DNA binding: data, tools & models

 A database of CTCF-binding sites, CTCFBSDB, now contains almost 15 million CTCF-binding sequences in 10 species.
 It includes integrated CTCF-binding sites with genomic topological domains defined using Hi-C data.
 Additionally, the updated database includes new features enabled by new CTCF-binding site data, including binding site occupancy and the ability to visualize overlapping CTCF-binding sites determined in separate experiments.

-HOCOMOCO contains 426 non-redundant curated binding models for 401 human TFs.
+HOCOMOCO contains non-redundant curated binding models for 601 human and 396 mouse TFs.
 DNA sequences of TF binding regions obtained by both pregenomic and high-throughput methods were collected from existing databases and other public data.
 The ChIPMunk software was used to construct positional weight matrices.
 Four motif discovery strategies were tested based on different motif shape priors including flat and periodic priors associated with DNA helix pitch.
 A quality rating was manually assigned to each model based on known binding preferences.
 An appropriate TFBS model was selected for each TF, with similar models selected for related TFs.

 Factorbook is described in a recent publication: Wang et al. (2012).
 Sequence features and chromatin structure around the genomic regions bound by 119 human transcription factors.
 Genome Res.
 22: 1798–1812.